FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Click the "While" related command node to enter the node graph editing interface.

 Enter the waiting condition in the input box behind While, enter the action instructions during the loop in the input box behind do, and click Save.
-(For the convenience of operation, you can enter any do content and edit other instructions in the program to insert them instead)
+(For the convenience of operation, you can enter any do content and edit other instructions in the program to insert them instead).

 “While” command: